George Thomas Kottukapally: Planter and Agriculturist

-Thomas Kottukapally was one of South India's leading agriculture plantation owner-cum-investor-cum-industrialist having been the Managing Director and director of several cross-holding businesses, planting and banking companies such as Teekoy Rubbers (India) Ltd, Karikode Rubbers (1945) Ltd, Periyar & and Pareekanni Rubber Limited.
+George Thomas Kottukapally was one of South India's leading an agricultural plantation owner, investor, and industrialist in South India, and served as a managing director and director in several plantation, banking, and related enterprises, including Teekoy Rubbers (India) Ltd, Karikode Rubbers (1945) Ltd, and Periyar & Pareekanni Rubber Limited.

-Historically, the Kottukapally family is recorded as one of the largest land-holding families in the State of Kerala while, currently, George Thomas Kottukapally though deceased, still continues to be ranked historically as one of the largest Christian landowners in the Indian sub-continent.
-Post his demise, the State Government of Kerala, India had appropriated a large part of his estates and land bank on the basis of surplus land of which included the Cheemeni Village in the district of Kasargod, Kerala, India.
+Historically, the Kottukapally family is recorded as one of the largest land-holding families in the State of Kerala while currently, George Thomas Kottukapally, though deceased, still continues to be ranked historically as one of the largest Christian landowners in the Indian subcontinent.
+Following his death, portions of his estates were acquired by the Government of Kerala under land reform measures, including lands in Cheemeni in Kasaragod district.